alphagov/govuk-design-system/src/components/select/index.md

   name: "Select",
   criteria: [
     {
-      text: "use the select without relying on 'click and drag' movements (if you choose to add functionality to select multiple options)",
+      text: "if you choose to add functionality to select multiple options, make sure users can do so without relying on 'click and drag' movements",
       anchor: "wcag-avoid-dragging-multiple-options"
     }
   ]